top of page

 And yet, these same leaders are too often overlooked, undervalued, and underfunded.
 Their organizations often work with less and give the most.
 Their wisdom and lived experience rarely shape the decisions that most affect their communities.

-This report aims to shift that narrative.
-We offer both the numbers and stories behind the numbers to name the inequities, to honor the brilliance of these leaders, and to call funders, policymakers, and partners into a different way of resourcing community power.
+We offer both the numbers and stories behind the numbers to name the inequities these leaders face, honor their brilliance, and call funders, policymakers, and partners into a different way of resourcing community power.

 "At the Boston Women’s Fund, we’ve heard and felt these truths time and again, carried by grassroots leaders whose lived experience is expertise.
 At the Center for Women in Politics & Public Policy, we knew these insights needed to be captured as formal, rigorous, undeniable evidence.
 Because lived realities are not anecdotes; they are facts.
 And facts must drive the policies and investments that shape our futures."